Athrya-pg/CMT_project_Sea_ice_extent/README.md

 To reproduce results in the report, these steps should be followed:

-1. Go to the makefile to ensure the Python interpreter selected is yours.
+1. Go to the makefile to ensure the Python interpreter selected is yours (eg. PYTHON = your_python_interpreter_path).
 2. Open the terminal from the project root directory (location of this README.md file).
 You can check this is the case by typing:
     ```
     ls